7IronSnow7/jsClock/readme.md

 # JS Clock

-this is a js project used to demonstrate how to use git and github
+This is a Webpage which displays time.
+It is written in JS and Html.

-to run the app just open it in your browser
+To run the app open the html file in your browser.